Ana Fernández / SEO

 For years, SEO and SEM have been treated as separate disciplines.
-Even worse: often as if they were exclusive.
-But today, in an increasingly competitive, volatile, and multichannel acquisition environment, that separation isn't just inefficient, it's counterproductive.
+Worse yet: often as if they were mutually exclusive.
+But today, in an increasingly competitive, volatile, and multichannel acquisition environment, that separation is not only inefficient—it is counterproductive.

-True performance comes when SEO and SEM work together as part of a global recruitment system, aligned by data, search intent and business objectives.
+True performance happens when SEO and SEM work together as part of a global acquisition system, aligned by data, search intent, and commercial objectives.

-In this article, we analyze what differentiates them, how they complement each other and how to design a hybrid strategy that maximizes ROI in the short and long term.
+In this article, we analyze what differentiates them, how they complement each other, and how to design a hybrid strategy that maximizes ROI in both the short and long term.

 What is SEO and what is SEM